 APR2030’s targets are grouped into four broad commitment areas and are aligned with the 10 of the UN Sustainable Development Goals most relevant to APR’s business:

-Positive Impact for Nature and Biodiversity
+Positive Impact for Climate and Nature

 APR will reduce its product carbon footprint per tonne of viscose staple fibre by 50% and we will continue to derive 100% of its mill’s energy needs from renewable and clean energy sources.